rubymonsters/ruby-for-beginners/38_blocks.md

 ```

 As you can see `times` is a method that is defined on numbers: `5.times` calls
 the method `times` on the number `5`.

-Now, when this method is called the only
-thing passed is a block: that is the anonymous piece of code between `do` and
+Now, when this method is called the only thing passed is a block: that is the
-`end`.
-There are no objects passed as arguments to the method `times`, instead
+anonymous piece of code between `do` and `end`.
+There are no objects passed as
-it passes a block.
+arguments to the method `times`, instead it just passes a block.

-The method `times` is implemented in such a way that it simply calls the block
+The method `times` is implemented in such a way that it simply calls (executes)
-5 times, and thus, when you run the code, it will print out the message `"Oh,
+the block 5 times, and thus, when you run the code, it will print out the
-hello from inside a block!"` 5 times.
+message `"Oh, hello from inside a block!"` 5 times.

-The code almost reads like an English sentence "Five time do output this
+The code almost reads like an English sentence *Five times do output this
-message", right?
+message*, right?
 It does, and that's one of the reasons why Rubyists love
-blocks so much.
+using blocks.

 One of the things that seem rather hard to grasp about blocks is that